atom_style style args

 For the body style, the particles are arbitrary bodies with internal attributes defined by the “style” of the bodies, which is specified by the bstyle argument.
 Body particles can represent complex entities, such as surface meshes of discrete points, collections of sub-particles, deformable objects, etc.

-The body doc page describes the body styles LAMMPS currently supports, and provides more details as to the kind of body particles they represent.
+The Howto body doc page describes the body styles LAMMPS currently supports, and provides more details as to the kind of body particles they represent.
 For all styles, each body particle stores moments of inertia and a quaternion 4-vector, so that its orientation and position can be time integrated due to forces and torques.

 Note that there may be additional arguments required along with the bstyle specification, in the atom_style body command.
-These arguments are described in the body doc page.
+These arguments are described on the Howto body doc page.

 Typically, simulations require only a single (non-hybrid) atom style.
 If some atoms in the simulation do not have all the properties defined by a particular style, use the simplest style that defines all the needed properties by any atom.
 For example, if some atoms in a simulation are charged, but others are not, use the charge style.
 If some atoms have bonds, but others do not, use the bond style.

 The only scenario where the hybrid style is needed is if there is no single style which defines all needed properties of all atoms.
 For example, as mentioned above, if you want dipolar particles which will rotate due to torque, you need to use “atom_style hybrid sphere dipole”.
 When a hybrid style is used, atoms store and communicate the union of all quantities implied by the individual styles.

 LAMMPS can be extended with new atom styles as well as new body styles; see the Modify doc page.